splitio/vercel-integration-utils/README.md

           wrapper: EdgeConfigWrapper({
             // The Edge Config item where Split stores feature flag definitions, specified in the Split integration step
             edgeConfigItemKey: '<YOUR_EDGE_CONFIG_ITEM_KEY>',
             // The Edge Config client.
-In this case, we are passing the default client
+In this case, we are creating a client that uses the same configuration
-            // that reads from the Edge Config stored in process.env.EDGE_CONFIG
+            // than the default client, which reads from the Edge Config stored in process.env.EDGE_CONFIG
             edgeConfig: createClient(process.env.EDGE_CONFIG)
           })
         }),